elewa-academy/Fundamentals/05-codewars-gallery/README.md

 This project never ends!
 Set a goal to add 3+ Kata Repos to your gallery each week.

 Whether you're struggling with 7 Kyu challenges or writing 1 Kyu challenges, completing these kata repos will help you up your game.
-So start a Codewars Gallery (like the JS 30 Gallery), put it on your portfolio, and keep it growing.
+So start a Codewars Gallery, put it on your portfolio, and keep it growing.